NABC Robot Individual

 Beat the bots and walk away with an NABC title

-Can’t make it to the NABC?
-You can join in the fun — and win big — from the comfort of your own home.
 There’s no need to get out of your PJs when you play in the NABC Robot Individual, a three-day stratified online event hosted on BBO where you can win Red/Gold masterpoints as well as an NABC title.

 Three Strata (Unlimited/2000/500) and Section Awards.
 Over 3,000 Masterpoints awarded!